MicrosoftDocs/cpp-docs/docs/standard-library/queue-class.md

 ### Parameters

-*Type*\
+*`Type`*\
-The element data type to be stored in the queue
+The element data type to be stored in the `queue`.

-*Container*\
+*`Container`*\
-The type of the underlying container used to implement the queue.
+The type of the underlying container used to implement the `queue`.

 ## Remarks

-The elements of class `Type` stipulated in the first template parameter of a queue object are synonymous with [value_type](#value_type) and must match the type of element in the underlying container class `Container` stipulated by the second template parameter.
+The elements of class `Type` stipulated in the first template parameter of a `queue` object are synonymous with [`value_type`](#value_type) and must match the type of element in the underlying container class `Container` stipulated by the second template parameter.
 The `Type` must be assignable, so that it is possible to copy objects of that type and to assign values to variables of that type.

-Suitable underlying container classes for queue include [deque](../standard-library/deque-class.md) and [list](../standard-library/list-class.md), or any other sequence container that supports the operations of `front`, `back`, `push_back`, and `pop_front`.
+Suitable underlying container classes for `queue` include [`deque`](../standard-library/deque-class.md) and [`list`](../standard-library/list-class.md), or any other sequence container that supports the operations of `front`, `back`, `push_back`, and `pop_front`.
 The underlying container class is encapsulated within the container adaptor, which exposes only the limited set of the sequence container member functions as a public interface.

-The queue objects are equality comparable if and only if the elements of class `Type` are equality comparable, and are less-than comparable if and only if the elements of class `Type` are less-than comparable.
+The `queue` objects are equality comparable if and only if the elements of class `Type` are equality comparable, and are less-than comparable if and only if the elements of class `Type` are less-than comparable.

-There are three types of container adaptors defined by the C++ Standard Library: stack, queue, and priority_queue.
+There are three types of container adaptors defined by the C++ Standard Library: `stack`, `queue`, and `priority_queue`.
 Each restricts the functionality of some underlying container class to provide a precisely controlled interface to a standard data structure.

-- The [stack class](../standard-library/stack-class.md) supports a last-in, first-out (LIFO) data structure.
-A good analogue to keep in mind would be a stack of plates.
+- The [`stack` class](../standard-library/stack-class.md) supports a last-in, first-out (LIFO) data structure.
+A good analog to keep in mind would be a stack of plates.
 Elements (plates) may be inserted, inspected, or removed only from the top of the stack, which is the last element at the end of the base container.
-The restriction to accessing only the top element is the reason for using the stack class.
+The restriction to accessing only the top element is the reason for using the `stack` class.

-- The queue class supports a first-in, first-out (FIFO) data structure.
-A good analogue to keep in mind would be people lining up for a bank teller.
+- The `queue` class supports a first-in, first-out (FIFO) data structure.
+A good analog to keep in mind would be people lining up for a bank teller.
 Elements (people) may be added to the back of the line and are removed from the front of the line.
 Both the front and the back of a line may be inspected.
-The restriction to accessing only the front and back elements in this way is the reason for using the queue class.
+The restriction to accessing only the `front` and `back` elements in this way is the reason for using the `queue` class.

-- The [priority_queue class](../standard-library/priority-queue-class.md) orders its elements so that the largest element is always at the top position.
+- The [`priority_queue` class](../standard-library/priority-queue-class.md) orders its elements so that the largest element is always at the top position.
 It supports insertion of an element and the inspection and removal of the top element.
-A good analogue to keep in mind would be people lining up where they are arranged by age, height, or some other criterion.
+A good analog to keep in mind would be people lining up where they are arranged by age, height, or some other criterion.

 ## Members